ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 "Attester" or "HSM".

 Platform Attestation:
-: Evidence containing claims pertaining to an attesting platform.
+: Evidence containing claims pertaining to attributes associated with the platform, itself.
 In general, the claims includes enough information about the platform to allow a Relying Party to make judicial decisions about the platform, such as audit reviews.